-Do you notice that as the gray hair comes in your hair is changing texture?
+Do you notice that as the gray hair comes in your hair is changing the texture?
 Is it getting rough and frizzy?
-One of my readers Melissa thinks so.
-She wrote in to ask about this annoying hair problem, so naturally I turned this challenge over to Fabulous After 40 hairstylist Chris Maclachlan.
-Here’s Melissa dilemma in her own words..
+One of my readers Melissa, thinks so.
+She wrote in to ask about this annoying hair problem, so I turned this challenge over to Fabulous After 40 hairstylist Chris Maclachlan.
+Here’s Melissa dilemma in her own words.

-Meanwhile, the gray that is coming in, seems to be very crinkly.
-I have very healthy follicles, never using products or blow dryers etc. And now, I seem to have a lot of frizz on my top layer of hair.
+Meanwhile, the gray that is coming in seems to be very crinkly.
+I have very healthy follicles, never using products or blow dryers, etc. And now, I seem to have a lot of frizz on my top layer of hair.
 That’s what I’m asking about.
-This new frizz that I never had before, as well as the impossible gray wire, after years of healthy, never-been-colored, teased, or blow-dryed, beauty-hair.
+This new frizz that I never had before, as well as the impossible gray wire, after years of healthy, never-been-colored, teased, or blow-dried, beauty-hair.

 Thanks!
 Melissa Robinson, age 42

-Grey hair is almost always a different texture than you natural color, often wiry and unruly.
-I would suggest a semi-permanent color which will blend the grey and soften it.
-A semi-permanent color will not lift your natural color, so you can not go lighter with a semi.
+Grey hair is almost always a different texture than your natural color, often wiry and unruly.
+I would suggest a Light brown semi-permanent color that will blend the grey and soften it.
+Semi-Permanent color will not lift your natural color, so you can not go lighter with a semi.

-Women often find it hard to know what color to dye it but if you put a semi on that is your natural colour or lighter, it will blend the grey (colour it) and give the rest of your hair some tone and shine.
-A darker colour than your natural will give you a darker colour overall, as well as blending the grey.
-Slightly darker and warmer will be really flattering to your skin tone.
+Women often find it hard to know what color to dye it but if you put a semi on that is your natural color or lighter, it will blend the grey (color it) and give the rest of your hair some tone and shine.
+A darker color than your natural will give you a darker color overall, as well as blending the grey.
+Slightly darker and warmer will be flattering to your skin tone.
 If you are up for it, I would suggest something like this style worn by Ashley Judd.

-The great thing about a semi is there is no commitment, no damage and no grow out and the hair that is lighter will stay lighter giving you natural highlights.
+The great thing about a semi is there is no commitment, no damage and no grow out, and the lighter hair will stay lighter, giving you natural highlights.
 It will fade naturally in about 2-3 months.
-The less you shampoo the longer it will last.
+The less you shampoo, the longer it will last.

-As for your heavy straight, thick hair, I think you should count yourself lucky and just go with it !!!
-Many woman struggle everyday to get that look.
-If you want more volume you can go with a few different options.
-You could get highlights which will blend and cover some grey with the added benefit of roughing up he cuticle a bit (damaging your hair, but just a little !!) but also giving you more volume.
+As for your dense straight, thick hair, I think you should count yourself lucky and go with it !!!
+Many women struggle every day to get that look.
+If you want more volume, you can go with a few different options.
+You could get highlights that will blend and cover some grey with the added benefit of roughing up he cuticle a bit (damaging your hair, but just a little !!) but also giving you more volume.

-Also a razor cut can give you a bit more texture to the ends, making it look more interesting, but I would stay with something classic and sharp, and suitable for heavy straight hair.
-That being said, one thing that will become a must for you is blow drying, and using some volumizing products.
-I also think you should either grow out your bangs, or make them thicker, as well as go a little shorter overall.
+Also, a razor cut can give you a bit more texture to the ends, making it look more attractive, but I would stay with something classic and sharp, and suitable for heavy straight hair.
+That being said, one thing that will become a must for you is blown drying, and using some volumizing products.
+I also think you should either grow out your bangs or make them thicker, as well as go a little shorter overall.

-Here are a few looks to try.
+Here are 2 looks to try.
 Katie Holmes wears a classic bob with bangs and a little texture in the ends.

-This next one I would do with a razor, and its a lot shorter but really cute and I think it would suit your face shape better.
+This next one I would do with a razor, and its a lot shorter but cute, and I think it would suit your face shape better.

 Good luck and let me know how it turns out.
 Chris

-Chris Maclachlan is a top hairstylist with over 15 years experience in the industry.
-She is passionate about helping all woman find their own style and feel their best, no matter age, shape or size.
+Chris Maclachlan is a top hairstylist with over 15 years of experience in the industry.
+She is passionate about helping all woman find their style and feel their best, no matter age, shape, or size.